BinaryBirds/site/src/contents/posts/2023/05/18-push/contents.md

 We have a couple options when we want to implement push notifications into server-side Swift.
 Which one should we choose?
 In most cases, it's your own preference, but let us help you choose with a couple simple questions:

-- You need push for only Apple devices?
+- You need push notifications for only Apple devices?

 **Use only APNS.**

-- You need Push for Android and Apple devices too?

- Firebase Cloud Messaging (FCM) is mandatory for Android; FCM handles APNS too.
+- You need push notifications for Android and Apple devices too?
+Firebase Cloud Messaging (FCM) is mandatory for Android, FCM handles APNS too.

 **Use FCM.**

-- You need push for Android and Apple devices, and you need other services like SMS messages too.
+- You need push notifications for Android and Apple devices, and you need other services like SMS messages too?

 **Use Amazon SNS.**